maflohr/polkadot-cosmotion/README.md

 It is recommended to run the project using `docker compose` on a powerful machine.
 A complete run might take **24 hours** and consume up to **32 GB RAM** on a modern workstation.

-The sequence contains of 3 phases.
+The sequence consists of 3 phases.

 ```bash
 # start ingestion & db - runs ∞ in background to catch up on new blocks